-• Elementary Education students may not register for ELD 308 or ELD 376 or apply for student teaching without passing scores on all required sections of the Elementary Education Multiple Subjects Test.
-Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Praxis II test instead.
-Exceptions could be made by the department chair.

-• Any Elementary Education student with 75 or more credits who has not passed all required sections of the Elementary Education Multiple Subjects Test will receive a formal letter explaining that remaining in Teacher Education while unable to take ELD 308 and ELD 376 may cause a delay in their graduation and advising them to discuss with advisors what would be needed to graduate if at some point they must transfer to the College of Arts and Sciences.
+- Elementary Education students may not register for ELD 308 or ELD 376 or apply for student teaching without passing scores on all required sections of the Elementary Education Multiple Subjects Test.
+Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Subject Matter Praxis test instead. - Any Elementary Education student with 75 or more credits who has not passed all required sections of the Elementary Education Multiple Subjects Test will receive a formal letter explaining that remaining in Teacher Education while unable to take ELD 308 and ELD 376 may cause a delay in their graduation and advising them to discuss with advisors what would be needed to graduate if at some point they must transfer to the College of Arts and Sciences.